 - Purpose.
 Employees may be required to be available to return to work or "on-call" during a scheduled period.
 On-call periods have been established as 12-hour periods for the entire County.
-Department heads/designees may schedule employees to be on-call for shorter periods based on business needs. - 1.Compensation and Eligibility.
-Non-exempt employees required to be "on-duty" while on-call must be compensated for the "on-duty" hours worked while on-call.
+Department heads/designees may schedule employees to be on-call for shorter periods based on business needs. - 2.
+Compensation and Eligibility.